 Emotional Development From 4 – 6 Years

-This is an age when your child’s social and emotional skills will scale new heights as they start spending more time with children of their age.
-There is an increase in physical activity and thus motor skills and reasoning skills are honed better.
+This is the age when your child’s social and emotional skills will scale new heights as he starts spending more time with children of his age.
+There is an increase in physical activity, and thus, motor skills and reasoning skills are honed better.
 Your child is also likely to:

 Emotional Development From 7 – 12 Years

-This is an age where your child spends a great part of the day in school and with friends.
-They pick up quite a few new skills and at the same time are likely to have emotional outbursts on a regular basis.
+This is an age when your child spends a great part of the day in school and with friends.
+He picks up quite a few new skills and is likely to have emotional outbursts on a regular basis.
 Milestones are:

 - A growing interest in various academic subjects like mathematics, science, etc.

-- Willing to take on new responsibilities and feels proud to be chosen for this
+- Willing to take on new responsibilities and feels proud to be chosen for it.

 Enhancing Social and Emotional Skills in Kids